LucasTramonte/SARS-CoV-2-Prediction-based-on-symptoms/README.md

 | **Age, years, median [IQR]** | 41.0 [33.0 - 52.0] | 43.0 [34.0 - 54.0]        | 41.0 [33.0 - 52.0]         |
 | **Health Professional, n (%)** | 30,653 (47.99) | 3,686 (40.48)              | 26,967 (49.24)             |

+It is important to note that more than 80 percent of the patients tested negative for Covid, which draws our attention to the need to balance the data

 #### Symptom Prevalence

 | Symptom                  | Total (n = 63,872) | Positive Test (n = 9,105) | Negative Test (n = 54,767) |